-EXHIBIT NO. DESCRIPTION 10.5 Radio-Frequency Heating Technology License Agreement dated November 10, 1995 between the Registrant and IIT Research Institute.
-10.6+ Alliance Agreement dated October 12, 1993 between the Registrant and Baxter Healthcare Corporation and related First Amendment dated August 1, 1996.
-10.7+ Agreement dated May 6, 1994 between the Registrant and SAGE Products, Inc., and related letter agreement dated November 7, 1995.
+EXHIBIT NO. DESCRIPTION 10.7+ Agreement dated May 6, 1994 between the Registrant and SAGE Products, Inc., and related letter agreement dated November 7, 1995.
 10.8 Office Lease dated December 26, 1991 between the Registrant and American National Bank and Trust Company of Chicago, as Trustee under Trust No. 57661, relating to the Registrant's Deerfield, Illinois office space.
 10.9 Standard Form Industrial Lease dated October 1, 1991 between the Registrant and General American Life Insurance Registrant, relating to the Registrant's Loma Linda, California treatment facility.
 10.10 Lease dated June 1, 1992 between the Registrant and Rhode Island Industrial Facilities Corporation, relating to the Registrant's Woonsocket, Rhode Island treatment facility.
 10.11 Lease dated February 25, 1992 between the Registrant and EML Associates, relating to the Registrant's San Leandro, California transfer station.
 10.12 Master Lease Agreement dated February 11, 1994 between the Registrant and Ziegler Leasing Corporation, relating to the machinery and equipment at the Registrant's Yorkville, Wisconsin treatment facility 10.13 Master Lease Agreement dated March 14, 1991 between the Registrant and LINC Venture Lease Partners II, L.P., and related Equipment Schedule dated January 1, 1996, relating to the machinery and equipment at the Registrant's West Memphis, Arkansas recycling and research development facility, its San Leandro, California transfer station, and its Morton, Washington treatment facility.
 10.14 State of Rhode Island and Providence Plantations Consent Agreement dated August 22, 1995 between the Registrant and the Rhode Island Department of Environmental Management.
-10.15+ 11 Interim Agreement dated June 28, 1996 between the Registrant and a Brazilian company.
-Statement Re Computation of Per Share Earnings (revised).
-21.1 Subsidiaries.
+10.15+ Interim Agreement dated June 28, 1996 between the Registrant and a Brazilian company.
+11 21.1 Statement Re Computation of Per Share Earnings (revised).
+Subsidiaries.
 23.1 Consent of Ernst & Young LLP.
-23.2 Consent of Johnson and Colmar (filed as part of Exhibit 5.1).
+23.2 Consent of Johnson and Colmar (to be filed as part of Exhibit 5.1).
 24.1 Power of Attorney.

-\ Previously filed.

-+ Confidential treatment requested.
+\ Previously filed. \\ To be filed by amendment. + Confidential treatment requested.